 Nothing makes me click away from an account faster than if it’s completely disorganized and disheveled – group boards scattered among business boards and random boards that don’t even have anything to do with anything.

-After your brand board, place all of your other boards and try to have your best performing boards near the top (Tailwind analytics is a good place to find out which boards are doing well).
+After your brand board, place all of your other boards and try to have your best performing boards near the top (Tailwind analytics is a good place to find out which boards are doing well.
+UPDATE!
+Pinterest analytics can now also show you your best performing boards!).
 If you have seasonal boards, put them at the top at the appropriate time.
 Your group boards should go last, and any boards NOT pertaining to your brand or topic should be made secret.

 Keep People On Your Website